 Dance Medicine, MD is a volunteer physician led organization started in Metro Detroit with the purpose of connecting health with the creative process.
 Creative expression through dance has been embraced by various cultures as a way to heal.
 Dance Medicine, MD seeks to incorporate cultural exposure through dance (with the foundation being Indian dance forms) to improve health and well-being of individuals, families and communities.

-o pay for exercise, have limited access to cultural dance forms, and those striving for social connection.
+Mission: Dance Medicine, MD serves predominantly underserved populations who canโt afford to pay for exercise, have limited access to cultural dance forms, and those striving for social connection.
 We are a volunteer group of health professionals – medical doctors and those aspiring to be – to create a culture of wellness in all communities regardless of socioeconomic status, zip code, race/ethnicity.

 Vision: We hope to inspire healthcare providers to engage with their community to find solutions to health barriers through creativity.
 We want to empower each person we dance with to find ways to bring joy to health which are vital for the restoration of balance for both the mind and the body.

-Increase your flexibility, muscle tone, strength, endurance, balance, spatial awareness, while exercising your mind, body, and creative being with Dance Medicine, MD.
+Increase your flexibility, muscle tone, strength, endurance, balance, spatial awareness, while exercising your mind, body, andย creative being with Dance Medicine, MD.